-- 8. The geoduck farm would be located within the intertidal zone, between +3 to -4 feet mean lower low water (MLLW), which is the average height of the lower low waters over a 19-year period.
+- 7. The geoduck farm would be located within the intertidal zone, between +3 to -4 feet mean lower low water (MLLW), which is the average height of the lower low waters over a 19-year period.
 The project would be developed in five phases.
-Exhibit 1, Attachment E, page 4. - 9.
+Exhibits 1, 1.C, 1.H, and 3; Hui Xia Testimony. - 8.
 Phase 1 would consist of site preparation.
-The project site would be surveyed before any planting activities to accurately demark tideland boundaries.
+The project site would be surveyed before any planting activities occur to accurately demark tideland boundaries.
 No work would be conducted above +3 feet MLLW.
-Boundary corners would be assigned GPS coordinates during the land survey, and survey stakes would be used to mark the boundary line (stakes would be pushed into the sediment; there would be no use of concrete).
+Boundary corners would be assigned GPS coordinates during the land survey, and survey stakes would be used to mark the boundary line.
+(Stakes would be pushed into the sediment; there would be no use of concrete).
 Any existing garbage found during the site preparation process would be removed.
 Aside from the relocation of any sand dollars encountered in the proposed geoduck planting site, no vegetation or marine species would be removed from the site.
-According to the Applicant, if sand dollar are found during site preparation, they would be picked up by hand and placed outside the boundaries of the aquaculture site.
-No heavy equipment would be used.
-Exhibit 1, Attachment E, page 4; Hui Xia Testimony.

-- 10. No gravel fill would be needed for shellfish bed preparation on the subject site, because the site substrate has a high percentage of gravel.
-Exhibit 1, Attachment Q; Exhibit 4; Hui Xia Testimony. - 11.
+According to the Applicant, if sand dollars are found during site preparation, they would be picked up by hand and placed outside of the footprint of the tube or outside the boundaries of the aquaculture site.
+No heavy equipment would be used on the beach.
+Exhibits 1.
+E and 3; Hui Xia Testimony. - 9.
+No gravel fill would be needed for shellfish bed preparation on the subject site, because the site substrate has a high percentage of gravel.
+Exhibits 1.C, 1.E, and 3; Hui Xia Testimony. - 10.
 Phase 2 would consist of seed planting.
 First, a herring spawn survey would be conducted by a professional consultant; if spawn are detected, planting would be delayed until they have departed the tidelands.
-After the survey and site cleaning, 10-inch lengths of 6-inch diameter customized gray PVC pipes, pre-marked with company name and contact information, would be placed on end and buried in the tideland substrate with two to three inches exposed.
+After the surveys and site cleaning, 10-inch lengths of 6-inch diameter customized gray PVC pipes, pre-marked with the company name and contact information, would be placed on end and buried in the tideland substrate with two to three inches exposed.
 The tubes would be placed in straight rows at a density of one tube per square foot.
-A total of 30,000 tubes would be used.2 The majority of the planted area would be underwater 80 percent of the time that the tubes are in place.
+An approximate total of 15,000 tubes would be used on-site.
+The majority of the planted area would be underwater 80 percent of the time that the tubes are in place.
 The juvenile geoducks would be seeded by hand and placed in the tubes at a density of three per tube.
 To protect the juvenile geoduck clams from predators, the tubes would be covered with area netting after seeding.
 The Army Corps of Engineers supports the use of area nets (as opposed to nets on individual tubes) for this project.
-The area netting would be made of 40-foot by 40-foot sections of half-inch durable polyethylene mesh.
-Area netting would be staked with rebar every ten feet to ensure that the nets stay anchored due to wave action, and to prevent any loose tubes from being washed into Eld Inlet.
+The area netting would be made of 40- by 40-foot sections of half-inch durable polyethylene mesh.
+Area netting would be staked with rebar every ten feet to ensure that the nets stay anchored in spite of wave action and to prevent any loose tubes from being washed into Eld Inlet.
 Pieces of rebar shaped like the letter U would be pushed into the substrate, both ends buried, to keep nets taut and securely fastened to the substrate.
 There would be four to six workers involved in the seed planting phase.
 The projected length of time to complete this work would be eight six-hour periods during low-tide cycles.
-Exhibit 1, Attachment E, page 4; Exhibit 5; Hui Xia Testimony. - 12.
-Phase 3 would consist of tube and netting removal.
-After eighteen months, the tubes and area netting would be removed, leaving the farm invisible for three to five years until harvest.
-This work would be completed by hand within one working day using between four and six workers.
-No equipment would be used for netting removal.
-Native organisms found, such as clamshells and algae, would be relocated outside the planting area on the project site.
-Garbage would be picked up by hand and disposed of at a local waste center.
-Exhibit 1, Attachment E, page 5.
+Exhibits 1.E and 3; Hui Xia Testimony.